FunctionLab/hedgehog-framework/README.md

              at a center CpG locus is predicted given a variant.
 Code gets Hedgehog predictions given FASTA reference and alternative allele sequences as input.
+- `interpret`: Model interpretability using DeepLIFT/DeepSHAP and TF-MoDISco to identify sequence features and motifs that drive model predictions.
+Useful for understanding what the model learns.

 ## Help